Program Entrance Requirements

 • Each monologue file should be 60-90 seconds (this time limit includes the slate at the beginning of the piece and is strictly adhered to; please do not upload media files longer than 90 seconds).

-• 2 contrasting monologues each 60-90 seconds in length (see below)
+• Please submit 2 contrasting monologues each 60-90 seconds in length (see below)

 • Contemporary monologues should be filmed in a “close-up” shot which means the top of the head to the chest should be visible in the frame.

-• Classical monologues should be filmed in a “full frame” shot which means the top of the head to the floor should be visible in the frame.
+• Classical monologues should be filmed in a long shot, which means the top of the head to about your knees.

 • Classical monologues must have heightened language